kwaldenphd/apis-python/README.md

     }
  ```

 <blockquote>Q1: What are we seeing in the browser or in this sample JSON?
-Some of the specific fields?
-What do we think this might look like when we bring it into Python?</blockquote>
+Some of the specific fields (or name-value pairs)?
+What do we think this data might look like when we bring it into Python, or what are some things we could do with this data in Python?</blockquote>

 # Making an API call in Python